muratk3n/thirdwave/en/tweets/2020/week20b.md

 ---

-@davidsirota
+"@davidsirota

 Gotta say this about Resistance Libs on Twitter: they are committed to just tweeting & sneering at Medicare for All & progressives even as thousands die in a pandemic.
-I thought they might change — but their commitment to partisan nihilism is astonishingly unwavering.
+I thought they might change — but their commitment to partisan nihilism is astonishingly unwavering"

 *2020-5-10 19:46:21*